markclift/summarize-emails/readme.md

 # Summarize Emails

-This project is designed to process and summarize emails and their associated links using the OpenAI API.
-It fetches emails from a Gmail account, extracts links, generates topics, consolidates topics, and sends a summary email.
+This project is designed to process and summarize email newsletters and their associated links using the OpenAI API.
+It fetches emails from a Gmail account, extracts links (if specified in the config file), generates topics, groups and consolidates topics, and sends a summary email.

-This Readme.md file was generated using OpenAI and the summarize-repo-for-GPT project found here: https://github.com/markclift/summarize-repo-for-GPT.
+The method of summarization is custom-designed because the closest "in-built" option I could find was LangChain's MapReduce, which doesn't do a great job.
+Here we first extract a bunch of topics, then cluster them using KMeans, then summarize the clusters.

 ## License